maniacx/test-bluetooth-battery-meter/index.md

 # Features:

 * Available as a prebuilt Flatpak package compiled via GitHub Actions and distributed through GitHub Releases
-* Can be used as a plain GJS script for testing
 * Communicates with devices using L2CAP / RFCOMM sockets
-* Monitors earbud battery levels
+* Monitors earbuds battery levels
 * Monitors charging case battery level when reported by the device
 * Controls Active Noise Cancellation (ANC) and Ambient Sound modes when supported
 * Supports Conversation Awareness when supported